 New business models can refine and improve any of the three components mentioned above.
 Maybe you can lower costs during design and manufacturing.
 Or, perhaps you can find more effective methods of marketing and sales.
 Or, maybe you can figure out an innovative way for customers to pay.

 Keep in mind, though, that you don’t have to come up with a new business model to have an effective strategy.
 Instead, you could take an existing business model and offer it to different customers.
 For example, restaurants mostly operate on a standard business model but focus their strategy by targeting different kinds of customers.

-The different kinds of business models
+17 different types of business models